 This policy, concerning the Denominational Health Plan, ensures that the diocese and all of its congregations provide health insurance for eligible employees.
 View the policy.

-About Your Health and Disability Benefits
+About Your Health

 Benefits are offered through The Episcopal Church Medical Trust.
 Options from Anthem BlueCross BlueShield and Kaiser Permanente are available.
 Dental benefits are provided through Cigna.
 For more information on a particular benefit follow the links below: